openvinotoolkit/openvino/docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md

    For more information, refer to the :doc:`Converting an Apache MXNet Model <openvino_docs_MO_DG_prepare_model_convert_model_Convert_Model_From_MxNet>` guide.

-5. Launch model conversion API for a Caffe AlexNet model with input channels in the RGB format which needs to be reversed:
+5. Launch MO for a Caffe AlexNet model with input channels in the RGB format which needs to be reversed:

    .. code-block:: sh